kasparmartens/website/content/home/about.md

 Kaspar Märtens is a PhD student in Statistical Machine Learning at the University of Oxford.
 He is supervised by [Christopher Yau](http://cwcyau.github.io/) and [Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).

-Kaspar has a broad interest in Bayesian machine learning.
-His PhD research focuses on developing probabilistic latent variable models as well as inference techniques in order to understand complex biomedical data.
+Kaspar has a broad interest in Bayesian statistics and machine learning.
+His current research focuses on developing probabilistic latent variable models as well as inference techniques with applications to biomedical data.

 Kaspar is also passionate about data visualisation and R. He co-organises the [Oxford R user group](https://www.meetup.com/Oxford-R-User-Group/?_cookie-check=YjefwQo7hibpOazc) meetups.